 Under Oregon law, a person under age 18 is considered to be legally incapable of consenting to the sexual act.
 ORS 163.315.
-That is why someone who has consensual sexual intercourse with a person who is 16 or under can still is guilty of rape.
-It is a complete defense to this crime, however, if there was consent and the victim was less than three years younger than the defendant.
-For example, when the persons are 16 and 18 years old.
+That is why someone who has consensual sexual intercourse with a person who is 16 or under can still be guilty of rape.
+It is a complete defense to this crime, however, if there was consent and the victim was less than three years younger than the defendant - for example, when the persons are 16 and 18 years old.
 ORS 163.345.
+A prior conviction may be expunged if the difference in age is no more than three years plus 180 days, and if the sex was consensual if not for the age factor (the extra 180 days was added in 2015).
+ORS 137.225.